larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 20 He who bears witness to these things says, “Yes, I am coming quickly [^4].”
 Amen.
 Come[^17], Lord Jesus.

+>The announcements made of a near Advent in such phrases, “*the Lord is at hand*” “*the coming of the Lord draweth nigh*,” etc., has excited the ridicule of infidels as evidence of grave error; has provoked, in some instances, from professed believers reluctant acknowledgments of “mistakes,” and, in other cases, lamely produced apologies derived from the personal status of the Apostles.
+The *real ground* for the usage of such language has been too much overlooked.
+A remarkable feature in this contest over the expressions and meaning of the Apostles is the following: unbelievers and believers both refer to the fact that the language is given in *the old Jewish prophetic form*.
+>p.
+475 Vol. 1 Prop.
+74 Obs.
+5

 [^1]: This is my footnote.
 [^17]: fn17
 [^2]: at hand ἤγγικεν [1448] (https://biblehub.com/greek/1448.htm "Strongs")